blairfix/energy_hierarchy_mod/README.md

 The `core` directory contains the core algorithms used to construct hierarchies and model the size distribution of firms.
 The `utils` directory contains various statistical functions and utilities used by the model.

+### Get the R versions of `energy_hierarchy_model` functions

+If you're an R user, I've built R versions of the functions used by the `energy_hierarchy_model`.
+They're available here: https://github.com/blairfix/hmod